stianlik/elgg-phpunit/README.md

 are placed in `PLUGIN/tests/integration`.
 You can modify the Elgg configuration for the test environment by creating a file named `PLUGIN/tests/integration/settings.phpunit.php`.

+### Bootstrap

+You can run custom init code by creating `PLUGIN/tests/integration/bootstrap.php` and `PLUGIN/tests/unit/bootstrap.php` for integration and unit tests, respectively.

 ### Run unit tests

 ```Shell